412E3 Fully Insured Defined Benefit Pension Plan?

-Public sector employees fight tooth and nail for the right for pension benefits because they are familiar with and have these plans and they know the benefits.
-Maybe after reading this article, the small business owner might find a new substantial way to mitigate taxes and take advantage of this little known tax code.
+412e3 reminds me of the good ole days when our parents and grandparents all had pensions.
+In public sector, employees fight tooth and nail for the right for pension benefits because they are familiar with and have these plans and they know the benefits.
+Maybe after reading this article, the small business owner might find a new substantial way to mitigate taxes and take advantage of this little known tax code 412e3.

-Most consumers have heard of a 401K plan, which is a more popular plan considered a defined contribution plan.
+412e3 is not like a 401K.
+Most consumers have heard of a 401K plan, which is a more popular plan compared to a defined contribution plan.
 A defined contribution is an opportunity to contribute to a retirement plan while deferring taxes to a later date.
 With a pension plan there is a defined benefit at the end of the day, so there is a GUARANTEED RETIREMENT AMOUNT at the end of the day set aside for retirement.

 So what exactly is a 412e3 fully insured defined benefit pension plan and why is it better than a 401K or any other tax deferred account?

 1. A 412e3 Defined Benefit Pension is one of the most tax-efficient vehicles available to a small business owner.

 412e3 is The Internal Revenue Code Section 412(e)(3) which “guarantees” a defined benefit.
 A fully insured 412e3 defined benefit pension made available to the small business owner with less than 5 employees allows tremendous deductions unavailable in any other plan.
 Inside a defined benefit pension we can deduct for Federal and State income taxes, Medicare taxes, and Social Security taxes.
 Whew!
 Meanwhile, a 401K can’t deduct for Medicare or Social Security which turns out to be giving away 15.3% to Medicare and Social Security.